Your preference has been updated for this session. To permanently change your account setting, go to My Account

 What Is Intermittent Fasting?

-Of all the buzz-worthy diet options, intermittent fasting (IF) is currently one of the world’s most popular health trends and one that has garnered much attention—for good reason.
+Of all the buzz-worthy diet options such as the Keto Diet, the Dukan Diet, or the Paleo Diet, intermittent fasting (IF) is currently one of the world’s most popular health trends and one that has garnered much attention—for good reason.
 Throughout history, fasting has been part of many people’s lives whether for personal, spiritual, or religious reasons or simply because they did not have access to food.

 Scientific evidence shows just how powerful intermittent fasting is to our health, weight, metabolic health, and aging.
 A multitude of benefits may be had from fasting, including increased insulin sensitivity, fat loss including belly fat, improved cholesterol profiles, increased growth hormone (HGH) production, and improved gut health.